OKEAMAH/Git/etherlink/E2E_SCENARIOS.md

 ### Actions:

-1. User can deploy the Counter
+1. User can deploy the Counter using `forge`
    * The contract is deployed on Etherlink
    * User can see the contract address and transaction hash
 2. User can verify the Counter